Kudlaty01/pymapfilter/README.md

 # pymapfilter
 Python-powered substitution for common mail services filtering features (often limited).
-Created out of frustration with no luck in SSL/TLS connecting to one of mail servers with a lua utility.
+Created out of frustration with no luck in SSL/TLS connecting to one of mail servers with a popular lua utility.

 ## Requirements
 - python3